emmastrand/GMGI_Notebook/posts/2023-08-24 Zymo Pico Methyl Seq Kit Protocol.md

 Note about timing and planning this prep:
 - Calculate how much DNA you're going to use before you start the prep, ideally for all samples, getting the volumes ready before you start
 - Plan how you will index your samples before starting the preps.
 - It can make things easier on you do the prep over 1.5 days: start the prep in the afternoon by doing the DNA dilution and bisulfite conversion.
-The BS converted DNA can be stable at 4 degrees C for 20 hours.
+The BS converted DNA can be stable at 4°C for 20 hours.
 So you can take it out of the thermocycler after the conversion program and store it in the fridge for the next day
 - It will probably take you the entire second day if you do 10 or more samples (including the QC).
 - While things are in the thermocycler, it can be helpful to start making the mixes for the next step and keep them on the ice bucket